EvgenyEysner/convert_image/README.md

 Simply enter the path to files as string, for example:

-`Eingabe: - /home/user/Bilder/Bildschirmfotos`
+`Eingabe: - /home/user/Bilder`

-Enter the format here:
+Change the format here:

 `directory_in_str + "/" + new_file[0] + ".webp", "webp"`